 Then comes the moment that makes what seems like a regular horror film stand still in its steps – Boyd Holbrook pulls up Cleopatra Coleman, the girl he is pursuing, in the subway station and she turns and says “Hello, Tom.
 Congratulations on your daughter” – who hasn’t even been born yet – “I want you to know, I am sorry about your partner, I never meant to…” – who is still alive with a broken leg one level up, before the two of them fight and she tries to make a getaway only to be hit by an oncoming train.
 It’s a scene that entirely spins the film around on itself and leaves you stunned.

-The script then takes the fascinating path of being told over the space of thirty-three years at nine-year intervals each of which presages the reappearance of the mystery girl, more murders, a full moon and the birthday of Boyd Holbrook’s daughter.
+The script then takes the fascinating path of being told over the space of 33 years at nine-year intervals each of which presages the reappearance of the mystery girl, more murders, a full moon and the birthday of Boyd Holbrook’s daughter.
 Watching Holbrook’s progression from a rookie cop to a detective to burnout case and then homeless and alienated from his daughter is saddening to see.
 (Although part of me did strain a little at the improbability of a mere beat cop making all the key discoveries in a murder case, which are incredibly enough overlooked by assigned detective Michael C. Hall).
-Boyd Holbrook does a solid job in the lead, while Cleopatra Coleman has an aloof and alien presence as the mystery girl.
+Boyd Holbrook does a solid job in the lead, while the increasingly underrated Cleopatra Coleman has an aloof and alien presence as the mystery girl.

 The twists and turns that come are immensely satisfying.
 This is a film where the grip it gets on you all lies in the turnings of a superbly tuned script.
 I want to discuss the twists but they are so neatly done that doing so removes any of the pleasure you might experience in watching the film.
 I can say I have never seen another work that starts out travelling in one direction and then so completely reverse its sympathies by the end of the show.
 The final revelation that comes is quite jaw-dropping.